 A few years ago, I saw a video on how to make a Christmas tree puff pastry appetizer that looked so incredibly beautiful I knew I had to try it.
-As a matter of fact, there were actually two videos, one using pesto sauce and the other using Nutella Hazelnut Spread.
+Only the one I saw was stuffed with Nutella Hazelnut Spread.
+Which I think would be delicious!

 The recipe I'm sharing with you today is made with pesto sauce.
 It turned out even better than I could have imagined.
 I made it for Christmas Day as part of our appetizers and then I made it again for New Year's Eve.

 Don't be afraid to try this recipe!
 It is actually very easy.
 I know sometimes when I look at recipes and see a ton of steps I quickly move on, but this recipe is very simple and the presentation is amazing.

 Your family and friends are going to be so impressed with you when you place this Christmas tree appetizer on your buffet table over the holiday season...really!